xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 ### Retry

+By using **Retry** feature, you can configure when and how many times Katalon retries an execution of a Test Suite until the Test Suite passes successfully.

+**Capture new UI**

+<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry.png" width=80%>

+**Where**

+- **Retry failed executions immediately**

    **Requirements**

    - Katalon Studio version 8.1.0+
    - An active Katalon Studio Enterprise license

+   Prior to version 8.1.0, when a Test Case in a Test Suite fails, the Test Suite reruns immediately starting from the failed Test Case.
+If the Test Suite reruns for configred rerun times and the Test Case still fails, Katalon Studio stops executing the Test Suite right away.

-From version 8.1.0 onwards, this feature has changed the way it works.
-Instead of configuring when and how many times Katalon retries an execution of a Test Suite until the Test Suite passes successfully as from version 8.1.0 backwards, you will define how many times to rerun a failed test case of a Test Suite immediately until it meets the configured rerun times.
-Additionaly, Katalon Studio will not stop the Test Suite execution regardless of the result of that test case.
+   From version 8.1.0 onwards, this function has changed the way it works.
+You will define how many times to rerun a failed test case of a Test Suite immediately until it meets the configured rerun times.
+And Katalon Studio will not stop the Test Suite execution regardless of the result of that test case.

-**Capture new UI**

-<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry.png" width=80%>

-**Where**

-- **Retry failed executions immediately**: Retry a failed test cases or test data immediately.

 * In **After finishing test suite, retry**: